Code-Institute-Submissions/cumbrian-kayaking/README3.md

 2)   As a user I am a parent looking for a short holiday for my family.
+I want
-I want to read  reviews from other families and see what they most enjoyed about their experience.
+ To read  reviews from other families and see what they most enjoyed about their experience.
  I want to know how experienced are the kayaking instuctors, how child friendly are they?
-How safety conscious are they?
+How safety conscious ?
  I want to contact the company to ask about availability of trips next Summer.
 I use my ipad and desktop

-The  user can get the information in the following ways:
+This  user can get the information they want by :

 - The site is responsive on desktop and on tablet versions